 Short on storage space?
 Consider buying a suitcase stand to help your guests keep organized, and to keep the room a bit more tidy during their stay.

 Hands down the most important part of the guest bedroom is the bed.
-Make their stay unforgettable, in a good way, by providing the clean and comfortable space of their dreams.
+Make their stay unforgettable, in a good way, by providing a clean and comfortable space of their dreams.
 This means freshening up bed linens so the bed is a clean place to dream.
 Give your sheets a refreshing pick-me-up with any steam cycle in your washer or dryer.

 Gather up extra pillows and blankets with various comfort levels.
 Provide soft, medium and firm pillow options, as well as both heavy and lightweight blankets so your guests stay cozy.